-Initially this was the end of this blog article, but we received some important questions from our readers, so we decided that it makes sense to share the answers here for everyone to read:
+Initially this was the end of this blog article, but we received some interesting and important questions from our readers, so we decided that it makes sense to share the answers with everyone.
+So here we go:

 How can you be away for 6 months?
 Don’t you have jobs?

 Katja has a job, but because of the birth of our child, she is on a 12-month maternity leave.
-We are extremely lucky to live in Germany, where parents can get up to 14-month paid leave and their jobs are safe when they come back.
+We are extremely lucky to live in Germany where parents can get up to 14-months of paid leave and their jobs are safe when they come back.

 I at the moment I don’t have a job.
-I was part of a software startup, but that startup was badly dying in the beginning of 2017, so it was clear that I’ll need to look for a job.
-But Katja and I decided that good jobs will still be there November, after we get back to Hamburg.
+I was the CTO of a software startup, but that startup was kind of dying at the beginning of 2017, so it was clear that I’ll need to look for a job.
+But Katja and I decided that good IT jobs will still be there in November, after we get back to Hamburg.

 How can you pay for such a trip?

 Traveling is a high priority for us, so: